erose1337/beautiful-jekyll/_posts/2018-01-15-Inverting-ax+y-mod-q.md

 Note: To view this post the way it was intended to be viewed, activate chatjax/mathjax.
 [Bookmark](http://www.math.ucla.edu/~robjohn/math/mathjax.html) the "activate" links, then use those bookmarks from this page to make the math render properly.

+Disclaimer: My random musings should not be interpreted as assertions of fact!

 Inverting $a * x + y \bmod q$
 -------
 Let $a = 3$, $q = 11$